-Experience shows that most of you need a warm-up exercise before you just jump in to contribute your "best of" this and "best of that" idea or achievement.
-(If you are the exception to that rule and you are ready now, check out the different sub-topics shown on the photo grid below.)
+But our experience shows that most of you need to warm up before you just jump in to tell us about your "best of this" and "best of that" community development ideas or achievements.
+(If you are the exception to that rule and you are ready now, choose the best fit from the different sub-topics shown on the photo grid below.)

-For the rest of you, just to start the thought process, we provide some generic community improvement project examples below.
-You will need to tailor details to your needs, think up more local and creative names for things, and take advantage of local resources.
+To start the thought process, we provide some generic community improvement project examples below.
+You will need to tailor details to your needs, think up more local and creative names for projects and initiatives, and leverage your own local resources.

 l.
 Exploit the potential of pop-up businesses and restaurants to meet local needs, help start-ups, and call attention to the possibilities in your neighborhood.
 A pop-up is a temporary establishment; often building owners who cannot find a permanent tenant will be willing to compromise by allowing a pop-up to occupy space for a weekend or a month or two either free or for a very reasonable rent.
 This technique can help you identify a healthy mix of businesses to pursue, and may help you find good operators as well.